-Class 11 is a crucial year for most as this is when they get to choose subjects of their choice and opt for a stream of their preference on the basis of their future plans to go for higher studies in any particular stream or professional colleges.
+Class 11 is a crucial year for most as this is when they get to choose subjects of their choice and opt for a stream of their preference on the basis of their future plans to go for higher studies in any particular stream.
 At the same time, the class 11 subjects give students a steady foundation for their class 12 and also for the competitive exams.
 Chemistry is especially important for students who wish to take up engineering or medical profession in the future.
 They need to prepare well for the boards and final class 11 exams also.
 For this, they can find help with Kerala Plus One Chemistry important questions.

 1.Predict if there will be any participation by mixing 20ml of 1.5 x 10⁻⁵ (M) BaCl₂ solution with 40ml of 0.9 x 10⁻⁵ (M) Na₂SO₄ solution (KsP of BaSO₄=1x 10¹º)